 Results of Final Model

 Fig. 8.1 shows the results of our model in log space for each visualization.
+Harrison et al. used their model to derive a total ranking of all visualizations analyzed (i.e., a ranking that explicitly places each visualization either above or below every other visualization).
+However, they did not take the error in their model into account in deriving this ranking – given how close the estimates of participants’ precision is for many of the visualization types, it is likely that their respective positions in a total ranking are simply due to chance.

-Based on the method outlined above, we roughly group visualization × direction pairs into a partial ranking based on the expected average person’s performance integrated over the fit lines (Fig. 8.2).
+Because of this, we instead focus our results on a partial ordering, admitting that based on the available evidence there is little practical difference between certain visualization × direction pairs (though a total ranking is easily derived from our data, available in our supplementary materials).
+Based on the method outlined in Section 6.3, we roughly group visualization × direction pairs into a partial ranking based on the expected average person’s performance integrated over the fit lines (Fig. 8.2).
 We can see four groups emerge.
 We then take the difference in expected precision between each successive group.
 This difference in means (on the log scale) corresponds to a ratio of geometric means on the original data scale; here we see that the visualizations in each successive group yield at least 1.5x better precision (lower JND) than the previous group on average (Fig. 8.3).

-Note how the model accommodates the fact that several of the visualizations have many observations worse than chance.
-By formulating the model such that we did not have to drop these conditions, we were able to derive estimates of their performance, just with comparatively higher uncertainty — the posterior distributions for those conditions near chance are more diffuse than those with higher precision, and the difference between that group and the low precision group has much more uncertainty associated with it (it should be noted that “indistinguishable from chance” in Fig. 8.2 should be read “indistinguishable from chance so far as this model and data can tell”).
+Note how the model accommodates the fact that several of the visualizations have many observations worse than chance – none of the models in that group were included in Harrison et al.’s final analysis.
+Using censoring, we were able to formulate a model such that we did not have to drop these conditions; instead, we can derive estimates of their performance, just with comparatively higher uncertainty – the posterior distributions for those conditions near chance are more diffuse than those with higher precision, and the difference between that group and the low precision group has much more uncertainty associated with it (it should be noted that “indistinguishable from chance” in Fig. 8.2 should be read “indistinguishable from chance so far as this model and data can tell”).
 Rather than dropping these visualizations as in Harrison et al., we simply learn less about them from the model.
 Given a future experiment designed to be more sensitive to JNDs in this range, we might still use these posteriors as priors in such an analysis.

 Finally, it is worth considering the expected variance in performance between individuals.
 In the best-performing group, we find that variance is fairly similar between conditions (Fig. 9).
 While parallel coordinates-negative may be slightly more variable, the difference is not credible.
 However, this is worth investigating further: with more data, we could estimate this difference more precisely, and also judge whether it has practical significance for design implications.
 For now, all evidence seems to support a general recommendation for the use of scatterplots in all cases — it is in the highest-performing group of visualizations for both negative and positively-correlated data, and its individual variance is comparable to (and likely slightly better than) its nearest contender in average performance (parallel coordinates).
 Parallel coordinates, on the other hand, has the disadvantage that it does not work equally well for negatively and positively correlated data.